 About Harrogate Retrofit

-Our retrofit aim at Zero Carbon Harrogate (ZCH) is to help reduce carbon emissions related to powering and heating homes in the Harrogate district.
+Our retrofit aim at Zero Carbon Harrogate (ZCH) is to help reduce carbon emissions related to powering and heating homes in the former Harrogate district.
 There are some 30 million homes in the UK which account for 21% of the country’s total carbon emissions - and three quarters of that is down to heating of homes.
 By retrofitting homes with better insulation and low carbon forms of heating, we will be closer to achieving the UK Government’s current net zero target in 2050.

-There are around 67,000 homes in the Harrogate district, most of which will require some form of retrofitting to meet the net zero target.
+There are around 67,000 homes in the former Harrogate district, most of which will require some form of retrofitting to meet the net zero target.

 The various building trades involved will need training to retrofit homes and homeowners will also need some support to develop an understanding what form of retrofitting is suitable for their home